malte/MTK-Munich/src/pages/en/curriculum.md

 <section class="slide">
 <div class="inner">

-##### Student - yellow
+### 5º Student - yellow
+min.
+3 month of practice

 ###### Standing Practice

-In standing practice, we teach the body to let go of unnecessary tension, and to develop a good, upright, and relaxed posture.
+In standing practice, we teach the body to let go of unnecessary tension, and to develop a good, upright, and relaxed posture: Ma Bu, horse (riders) stance and Ting Bu: false leg stance

-These include:

-- Ma Bu, the riders stance
-- Ting Bu: one legged stance
-- Gung Bu: the Bow stance.

-Of these Ma Bu is the most important, and every class begins with it.

 ###### Set of six Tsao (Exercises)

 These exercises combine a relaxed body sensation with coordinated movements.
 They function as a foundation to all other elements of practice.

----

-##### Student - orange

 ###### The short form or "shisan shi"

 the first form we practice.
 It is easy to remember, symmetric and focuses on the 13 energies of Tai Chi.
 Peng, Lu, Ji, An, Kai, Lie, Zhou, Kao + the 5 directions.

+---

+### 4º Student - orange
+min.
+9 month of practice

-###### Free Tui Shou Practice
+###### Basic and Free Tui Shou Practice

 Often called pushing hands, although the term "pushing" is somewhat misleading.
 It should be called maybe "sensing" or "listening" hands.
 In this exercise we examine moving energies with a partner in a cooperative exchange.
 We try encounter the postures and techniques from the form in the exchange, to fill the form with meaning and the tui shou practice with intention.